kneron/document_center/docs/toolchain/python_app/app_flow_manual.md

 * a set of test images

 ### Model files

-To get the input model files from your model, [follow these steps](http://doc.kneron.com/docs/#toolchain/manual/#3-toolchain-scripts-usage).
-The ONNX, BIE, ioinfo CSV, and weight/setup/command binaries will all be generated upon completing step 3.2.
+To get the input model files from your model, [follow the steps in section 2](http://doc.kneron.com/docs/#toolchain/command_line/).
+The ONNX, BIE, ioinfo CSV, and weight/setup/command binaries will all be generated upon completing step 2.3.

 ### Preprocess and postprocess

 [Follow these steps](#custom-prepostprocess) to add your preprocess and postprocess functions.
 You may use ```my_app/template_app/preprocess.py``` and ```my_app/template_app/postprocess.py``` as a guideline.

 ### Setting up JSON

 We will be using ```my_app/postprocess.py```, ```my_app/preprocess.py```, and ```my_app/input_jsons/example.json``` for this section.
 Reminder that all input JSON files MUST be placed under ```my_app/input_jsons```.
 Refer to these [tables](#configuring-input) for more information about each specific parameter.

 1. Fill in the ```pre_type``` and ```post_type``` fields with the corresponding functions you would like to run for preprocess and postprocess.
 In our case, it will be the ```preprocess``` and ```postprocess``` functions in their respective files.
 You want to fill in these two fields with a string that is similar to a Python import, with the import being relative to ```my_app/```.
 For the ```pre_type``` field, it would be ```preprocess.preprocess```.
 It is essentially the relative path to the preprocess file with "." instead of "/", and with the name of your preprocess function attached to the end.
 It is the same case for the postprocess function.
 2. Fill in the type of inferencer and Kneron platform you wish to use in ```emu_mode``` and ```platform```.
 3. Fill in ```model_type``` with the name of your model (this is only for dumping out files).
 4. Fill in the subsection that you set in ```emu_mode``` with the correct values.
 The paths you specify may be absolute or relative to ```my_app/```.
 5. Fill in or modify any other sections in the input JSON that you feel is appropriate.

 ### Setting up flow

 We will be referring to ```my_app/flow.py``` for this section.
 DO NOT place ```flow.py``` in another folder; it must be placed in the base folder of the application.

 <div align="center">